 Pupils will be encouraged to talk to their parents/carers about the issues which are discussed in the programme.
-Teachers will always help pupils facing personal difficulties, in line with the Trust's Positive Pupil Welfare Policy.
+Teachers will always help pupils facing personal difficulties.
 Teachers should explain to pupils that they cannot offer unconditional confidentiality, in matters which are illegal or abusive for instance.
-Teachers will explain that in such circumstances they would have to inform others, e.g. parents, head teacher, but that the pupils would always be informed first that such action was going to be taken
+Teachers will explain that in such circumstances they would have to inform others, e.g. parents, head teacher, but that the pupils would always be informed first that such action was going to be taken.